AJ_Watt/Getty Images

 Cons

-• Capital One transfer partners not as popular as some other flexible programs (e.g. Chase Ultimate Rewards and American Express Membership Rewards)
+• Capital One transfer partners not as popular as some other flexible programs (such as Chase Ultimate Rewards and American Express Membership Rewards)

 • Best earning rates for purchases through Capital One

-• Annual travel credit only for Capital One Travel purchases
+• Annual travel credit only applies to Capital One Travel purchases

 Who should apply: Sign up for the Capital One Venture X Rewards Credit Card if you want to enjoy premium travel perks like airport lounge access with the lowest possible out-of-pocket cost.